jessanettica/simple-shopping-api/README.md

 Same as adding to the cart, removing from it the response will be the serialized cart, but it won't display the nested cart items because of how the relationship was handled in the serializers.

-To check things in the shell
-Get to the directory with manage.py file and then run `./manage.py shell`
+To check things in the shell go to the directory with manage.py file and then run `./manage.py shell`
 ```
 >>> from shop.models import *
 >>> u = User.objects.get(id=1)